What is stress?

 In times of great stress, we can forget the importance of paying special, grateful attention to our bodies.
 Activities which target our physical selves can be soothing, release muscle tension, and quiet the mind.
 Here are a few ideas for each of the five senses:

-Hearing: Listen to soothing music; pay attention to the sounds of nature around you; sing you favorite songs; hum a soothing tune; learn to play an instrument; call 800 or other free information numbers listed in the beginning of your phone book or listen to talk radio to hear a human voice; go near a playground or park and listen to the children.
+Hearing: Listen to soothing music; pay attention to the sounds of nature around you; sing you favorite songs; hum a soothing tune; learn to play an instrument; call 800 or other free information numbers; listen to podcasts, talk radio, television, shows, to hear a human voice; go near a playground or park and listen to the children.